stopthatastronaut/takofukku/readme.md

 ## What about channels

 At present, Takofukku only supports Default as a channel.
 Full channel support is coming soon

+## It always creates a new release.
+What gives?

+That option is not implemented just yet.
+But it will be soon.

 ## My repos are private.
 Can I still use it?